Credit Evaluation & Policy

-Academic courses taken at other accredited institutions typically transfer easily.
+Academic courses taken at other Regionally accredited institutions typically transfer easily.
 Graduation from the College of Human Ecology requires 120 credits.
 Transfer students can transfer a maximum of 60 credits towards the total.
 There is a 60 credit/4 semester residency requirement for transfers.
+Students are expected to graduate in a total of 8 full time semesters, including work done before transferring.

-Accepted transfers will receive an online official credit evaluation within 10 days of their acceptance.
+Accepted transfers will receive an online official credit evaluation 10-15 business days after their acceptance.
 The credit evaluation will provide information about credits awarded and courses needed for graduation.
 Credit evaluations are only completed for accepted transfer applicants.
 Prospective transfers should use course descriptions in the Cornell Courses of Study to help determine how parallel their current courses are to those offered at Cornell.

 Curriculum sheets for each major detail the specific course requirements for the Human Ecology programs.
 It is important to note that prospective transfers should refer to the required preparatory coursework for transfers document when preparing to apply as a transfer.